 To help reduce snoring:

-If your doctor has given you a breathing device, use it on a regular basis.
-Follow your doctor's advice for treating allergy symptoms.
+If your health care provider has given you a breathing device, use it on a regular basis.
+Follow your provider's advice for treating allergy symptoms.

-Depending on your symptoms and the cause of your snoring, your doctor may refer you to a sleep specialist.
+Depending on your symptoms and the cause of your snoring, your provider may refer you to a sleep specialist.

 Li C, Hoffstein V. Snoring.
 In: Kryger MH, Roth T, Dement WC, eds.
 Principles and Practice of Sleep Medicine.
 5th ed.
 Philadelphia, PA: Elsevier Saunders; 2011:chap 102.

 Wakefield TL, Lam DJ, Ishman SL.
 Obstructive sleep apnea and sleep disorders.
 In: Flint PW, Haughey BH, Lund LJ, et al, eds.
 Cummings Otolaryngology: Head & Neck Surgery.
 6th ed.
 Philadelphia, PA: Elsevier Saunders; 2015:chap 18.